Why Macron and Von der Leyen face a tough trip to China | Borzou Daragahi

 Why Macron and Von der Leyen face a tough trip to China – even if they are all smiles on the surface

-The differing styles of the French president and the European Commission president may help create a united front over Ukraine, but Xi Jinping hold plenty of cards, writes Borzou Daragahi
+The differing styles of the French president and the European Commission president may help create a united front over Ukraine, but Xi Jinping holds plenty of cards, writes Borzou Daragahi

-The top aim for Macron and the European Commission president, Ursula von der Leyen, during their three-day visit is to get President Xi Jinping to pressure Russian President Vladimir Putin to end or scale back ambitions for his 13-month invasion of Ukraine.
+The top aim for Macron and the European Commission president, Ursula von der Leyen, during their three-day visit is to get president Xi Jinping to pressure Vladimir Putin to end or scale back ambitions for his 13-month invasion of Ukraine.
 The pair may end up playing the roles of “good cop” and “bad cop” with Von der Leyen very much the latter.

 “China, with its close relationship with Russia, which has been reaffirmed in recent days, can play a major role,” Macron told a group of French citizens living in China on Wednesday.
 “We must not disassociate ourselves, separate ourselves from China.”

 Getting China to alter its stance on Putin’s war against Ukraine will be a challenge.
-France and other western nations are backing Kyiv with weapons, cash and crucial diplomatic support.
-China has been giving Moscow diplomatic backing and limited equipment, and the US believes it considering sending significant arms.
-Macron has said that that Europe will not accept that.
+France and other Western nations are backing Kyiv with weapons, cash and crucial diplomatic support.
+China has been giving Moscow diplomatic backing and limited equipment, and the US believes its considering sending significant arms.
+Macron has said Europe will not accept that.

 “There are two main goals for this trip: convey that it will be in Xi’s interests to push Putin for a peace deal that will be acceptable to Ukraine, and to repair diplomatic and trade relations between China and the EU after something of a chill,” Mujtaba Rahman, senior Europe analyst at the Eurasia Group political consultancy, said.

-Macron reportedly consulted with US President Joe Biden before the trip, while Von der Leyen conferred with Ukrainian President Volodomyr Zelensky.
+Macron reportedly consulted with US president Joe Biden before the trip, while Von der Leyen conferred with Ukrainian president Volodymyr Zelensky.

 Few believe that Macron can succeed in convincing China to turn away from Russia.
 Though the French president fashions himself a world leader, he has had few diplomatic successes outside of Europe.
-During his six years in office, he failed to persuade Putin from launching the Ukraine invasion (although obviously wasn’t the only one), failed to salvage the Iranian nuclear deal, failed to reset France’s image in Africa, and failed to prevent the United States and United Kingdom from getting Australia to rip up a deal with Paris over submarines.
-However, the appearance of Von der Leyen on the trip will be heartening to both those in the EU that disagree with France’s approach, and the US.
+During his six years in office, he failed to persuade Putin from launching the Ukraine invasion (although obviously wasn’t the only one), failed to salvage the Iranian nuclear deal, failed to reset France’s image in Africa, and failed to prevent the US and UK from getting Australia to rip up a deal with Paris over submarines.
+However, the appearance of Von der Leyen on the trip will be heartening to both those in the EU that disagree with France’s approach, and the US’s.

 Experts warn that Xi also may see the trip as a chance to work towards achieving a long-standing goal of driving a wedge between the EU and the US.
 Xi, who visited Moscow last month in a state visit loaded with pomp and ceremony, has already presented a Ukraine peace plan that has had a lukewarm response from both Moscow and Kyiv and a downright hostile one from Washington.